cloudera/hue/docs/docs-site/content/developer/api/_index.md

 ## SQL autocompletion

-The parser is running on the client side and comes with just a few MBs of Javascript that are cached by the browser.
-This provides a very reactive experience to the end user and allow to import it as a module.
+The parser is running on the client side and comes with just a few megabytes of JavaScript that are cached by the browser.
+This provides a very reactive experience to the end user and allows to import it as a module.

-While the dynamic content like the list of tables, columns is obviously fetched via a [remote endpoints](#sql-querying), all the SQL knowledge of the statements is available.
+While the dynamic content like the list of tables, columns is obviously fetched via [remote endpoints](#sql-querying), all the SQL knowledge of the statements is available.

 See the currently shipped [SQL dialects](https://github.com/cloudera/hue/tree/master/desktop/core/src/desktop/js/parse/sql).

 ### npm package

-What if I only want to use only the autocomplete as a Javascript module in my own app?
+What if I only want to use only the autocomplete as a JavaScript module in my own app?

 Importing the Parser can be simply done as a npm package.
 Here is an example on how to use the parser in a node.js app: